information & registration 845-256-0191

 Monika Wikman, PhD, is a Jungian analyst and astrologer.
 Author of Pregnant Darkness: Alchemy and the Rebirth of Consciousness, she has contributed articles and poems to numerous journals.
 Dr. Wikman lectures and leads workshops internationally on mythology, dreams, wellness, alchemy, and creativity, including, most recently, a New York Center for Jungian Studies program in Cuba, “Music, Myth, and Spirit.”
 A graduate of the Jung–von Franz Center for Depth Psychology in Zurich, she has taught in the graduate department at California State University, Los Angeles.
 Dr. Wikman lives and has a private practice in both Tesuque, New Mexico, and Gaviota, California

-Monika Wikman, PhD, is a Jungian Analyst and Astrologer.
-Author of Pregnant Darkness: Alchemy and the Rebirth of Consciousness, she has contributed articles and poems to numerous journals.
-Internationally, Dr. Wikman leads retreats for inner renewal through the activation of the subtle body realms and lectures on mythology, dreams, wellness, alchemy, and creativity.
-A graduate of the Jung-Von Franz Center for Depth Psychology in Zurich, she has taught in the graduate department at California State University and currently has a private practice in Tesuque, New Mexico.
+Monika Wikman, PhD, is a Jungian analyst and astrologer.
+Author of Pregnant Darkness: Alchemy and the Rebirth of Consciousness, she has contributed articles, and poems to numerous publications.
+A graduate of the Jung–von Franz Center for Depth Psychology in Zurich, Dr. Wikman was a dream researcher at UCSD Medical Center on “Dreams of the Dying.”
+She has a private practice in Tesuque, New Mexico, and in Gaviota, California.
+Along with her partner, Tom Elsner, she hosts a nonprofit project under Earthways.com, the Center for Alchemical Studies.

 Monday July 25: Presentation